 Insects or Bugs that Bite or Sting

-Eradicating unwanted pests can be a very difficult, and extremely time consuming process and, in certain circumstances, it can be quite dangerous.
-Common pests include mice, rats, bedbugs, cockroaches, wasps, squirrels and fleas, but this list is not exhaustive and there are many pests that not only cause a nuisance but they can spread disease too.
+Eradicating unwanted pests can be a very difficult and extremely time-consuming process, and, in certain circumstances, it can be pretty dangerous.
+Common problems include mice, rats, bedbugs, cockroaches, wasps, squirrels and fleas, but this list is not exhaustive, and many pests cause a nuisance and spread disease.
 Below are some of the more common insect pests.

-It is always wise to use a professional pest control service who will expertly deal with all pest problems by treating, monitoring and eradicating unwanted pests quickly, efficiently and safely.
+It is always wise to use a professional pest control service to expertly deal with all pest problems by treating, monitoring and eradicating unwanted pests quickly, efficiently and safely.

-In the UK, the common black ant does not sting.
-In warm weather or if feeling threatened, red, flying and wood ants will sting.
-If you do get stung, you may feel a nip, which is normally quite harmless, although there is sometimes a pale pink mark at the site of the sting.
+In the UK, the typical black ant does not sting.
+However, in warm weather or feeling threatened, red, flying, and wood ants will sting.
+If you do get stung, you may feel a nip, which is usually relatively harmless, although there is sometimes a pale pink mark at the site of the sting.

-Bedbugs are fast becoming a problem in the UK and this may because of the increasing popularity of international travel.
+Bedbugs are fast becoming a problem in the UK, which maybe because of the increasing popularity of international travel.

 If you think your home is infested with these insects, you should contact a pest control expert immediately so that they can be eradicated.

-These small, blood-sucking insects are not dangerous and they don’t carry any disease, but their bite may cause itching and red lumps to the skin, occasionally causing a skin reaction including infected blisters.
+These small, blood-sucking insects are not dangerous, and they don't carry any disease.
+Still, their bite may cause itching and red lumps to the skin, occasionally causing a skin reaction including infected blisters.

 Even though these insects cannot jump or fly, they crawl around very quickly and have the potential to invade any room in the house.
 As well as being unintentionally transported in the luggage of tourists, they are often found in bedding, clothing and furniture.

-Stings from bees are quite painful and because some bees will leave their sting inside you, this must be removed to ensure that infection does not occur.
-Unless you are allergic to bee stings, they do not normally cause serious damage.
+Stings from bees are pretty painful, and because some bees will leave their sting inside you, this must be removed to ensure that infection does not occur.
+However, unless you are allergic to bee stings, they do not typically cause severe damage.

 Caterpillars and Moths

-The oak processionary moth is a native of southern Europe and it was inadvertently introduced to the UK in 2005.
-The larvae of this moth, commonly known as caterpillars, can be hazardous to oak trees as well as being detrimental to both human and animal health.
-They live in and feed on oak trees, and are easily recognisable by their typical habit of moving around in nose-to-tail convoys or processions.
+The oak processionary moth is a native of southern Europe, and it was inadvertently introduced to the UK in 2005.
+The larvae of this moth, commonly known as caterpillars, can be hazardous to oak trees and detrimental to both human and animal health.
+They live in and feed on oak trees and are easily recognisable by their typical habit of moving around in nose-to-tail convoys or processions.

 Unfortunately, this brown moth is not very distinctive and looks very similar to other harmless species.
-However, the moth’s larvae has thousands of tiny hairs that contain a substance called thaumetopoein which may cause skin irritation, itching, conjunctivitis, inflammation of the pharynx (pharyngitis) and asthma in humans.
+However, the moth's larvae have thousands of tiny hairs that contain a substance called thaumetopoeid which may cause skin irritation, itching, conjunctivitis, inflammation of the pharynx (pharyngitis) and asthma in humans.

-The general public have been asked to look out for these caterpillars and report any findings to the local authority, Forestry Commission or their local pest control expert.
-It is important not to touch the nests or the larvae and to ensure that children and pets are safeguarded.
+The general public has been asked to look out for these caterpillars and report any findings to the local authority, Forestry Commission or their local pest control expert.
+It is important not to touch the nests or the larvae and ensure that children and pets are safeguarded.

-Although it doesn’t spread disease, a bite from this large, hairy fly can be extremely painful and can easily become infected.
+Although it doesn't spread disease, a bite from this large, hairy fly can be excruciating and quickly become infected.
 Horseflies tend to bite the head or upper body and are prevalent in the summer months.

 In recent years the harlequin ladybird has invaded and colonised much of the UK.
-Compared to our native ladybird, they are bigger, more circular in appearance and more aggressive.
-Whilst all ladybirds will bite, seemingly the harlequin ladybird tends to bite more often than other types.
+Compared to our native ladybirds, they are bigger, more circular in appearance and more aggressive.
+Whilst all ladybirds will bite, seemingly, the harlequin ladybird tends to bite more often than other types.

 Midges and Gnats

-Mosquitoes are attracted to bright colours and strong smells, so if you’re spending a lot of time outside it’s best to avoid wearing colourful items or highly scented products.
+Mosquitoes are attracted to bright colours and pungent smells, so if you're spending a lot of time outside, it's best to avoid wearing colourful items or highly scented products.

-These small creatures, which are spider-like in appearance, are often found in woodland areas.
-Whilst the bite from a tick isn’t too painful, it can cling to your skin and suck your blood.
+These tiny creatures, which are spider-like in appearance, are often found in woodland areas.
+Whilst the bite from a tick isn't too painful.
+However, it can cling to your skin and suck your blood.
 A tick should be removed as soon as possible because infected ticks can transmit a bacterial infection known as Lyme Disease.
-If you think you have been bitten by a tick and have a pink or red rash or flu type symptoms, you should seek medical advice as soon as possible.
+If you think you have been bitten by a tick and have a pink or red rash or flu-type symptoms, you should seek medical advice as soon as possible.

-If feeling threatened in any way, the wasp can give a nasty sting.
-The sting can cause an allergic reaction including itching and swelling.
-Although the wasp sting seldom causes an allergic reaction after your first sting, if you have been stung more than once and your system becomes overly sensitive you could develop a serious reaction.
-This is known as anaphylactic reaction or anaphylactic shock and is a medical emergency.
+If feeling threatened in any way, the wasp could give a nasty sting.
+In addition, the sting can cause an allergic reaction, including itching and swelling.
+Although the wasp sting seldom causes an allergic reaction after your first sting, you could develop a severe reaction if you have been stung more than once and your system becomes overly sensitive.
+This is known as an anaphylactic reaction or anaphylactic shock and is a medical emergency.
 Signs include itching of the skin, a skin rash, swollen eyes, lips, hands and feet, swelling of the mouth, throat or tongue and wheezing.
-Abdominal pain, nausea and vomiting are also signs of anaphylactic reaction and, according to the severity, could also cause collapse and unconsciousness.
+Abdominal pain, nausea and vomiting are also signs of an anaphylactic reaction and, according to the severity, could also cause collapse and unconsciousness.

 Particularly in the summer months, look out for nests that could be in the home or garden.
 Wasps' nests should be removed immediately by experts in the control of pests.